intel/iot-js-api/api/ocf/client.md

 - If sending the request fails, reject `promise` with `"NetworkError"`, otherwise resolve `promise`.
 - If there is an error during the discovery protocol, fire an `error` event.
 - If the `listener` argument is specified, add it as a listener to the [`resourcefound`](#resourcefound) event.
-- When a resource is discovered, fire a `resourcefound` event that contains a property named `resource`, whose value is a [`Resource`](#resource) object.
+- When a resource is discovered, fire a `resourcefound` event that contains a property named `resource`, whose value is a [`ClientResource`](#resource) object.

 <a name="client-methods"></a>
 ## 4. Client methods
 <a name="create"></a>
 ##### 4.1.
 The `create(resource, target)` method
-- Creates a remote resource on a given device, and optionally specify a target resource that is supposed to create the new resource.
+- Creates a remote resource on a given device, and optionally specifies a target resource that is supposed to create the new resource.
 The device's [`oncreate`](./server.md/#oncreate) event handler takes care of dispatching the request to the target resource that will handle creating the resource, and responds with the created resource, or with an error.
 - Returns a [`Promise`](./README.md/#promise) object which resolves with a [Resource](#resource) object.
-- The optional `target` argument is a [ResourceId](#resourceid) object that contains at least a device UUID and a resource path that identify the target resource responsible for creating the requested resource.
+- The optional `target` argument is a [ResourceId](#resourceid) object that contains at least a device UUID and a resource path that identifies the target resource responsible for creating the requested resource.
 - The `resource` argument is a [Resource](#resource) object.
-It should contain at least the following properties (other resource properties may also be specified).
+It should contain at least the following properties (other resource properties may also be specified):

 | Property       | Type   | Optional | Default value | Represents            |
 | ---            | ---    | ---      | ---           | ---                   |